Management Company Information

 Where can I get a list of Board approved outside modifications?

 Click here for the list of Board authorized modifications which impact common areas (which includes the exterior of all buildings).
 This means that the Board will allow these modifications, at unit owner expense, if the owner requests Board approval for their particular unit.
 But any modification requires prior board approval, regardless of whether the modification has been authorized.
-Approval must be requested on Home Owner Request for Alterations or Improvement Form.
-Here are a few examples;
+For example;

 Example 1: The owners of unit XYZ want to construct a deck privacy wall.
 This project has been previously authorized by the board and is already on the authorized list.
-But, the owners of unit XYZ must first submit the form to obtain Board approval.
+But, the owners of unit should first submit the form to obtain Board approval.
 Why?
-The purpose is to ensure the unit owner is aware of the specifications which must be followed and to have a record of the modification - which is kept by the management company in the applicable unit file.
+The purpose is to ensure the unit owner is aware of the specifications which must be followed and to have a record of the modification.
 Modifications which deviate from the requested approval can be removed at the unit owners expense in accordance with paragraph 5.7(h) of the By-Laws.
-Requests for approvals to Board authorized modifications will not be disapproved if the authorized configuration is followed.

 Example 2: The owners of unit FGH want to install a propane heating system.
 This is not on the Board list of authorized modifications.
 The owners of unit FGH must first request board authorization and approval before proceeding.
-As with the example above, any modifications done without Board authorization for the particular project, or approval for a particular unit, can be removed at unit owner expense.
-In this instance, the board would probably have the propane heating system removed at the owners expense.
-The rationale being the lengthy discussions leading up to the 1995 Association Meeting and the decision to go with Monitor (kerosene) heating verses the other alternative heating options.
+Why?
+Any modifications done without Board authorization for, can be removed at unit owner expense (ref paragraph 5.7(h) of the By-Laws).
+In this instance, the probability of the Board acting to remove the system (at the owners expense) is high due to the lengthy past discussions/ analyses on heating systems [leading up to the 1995 Association Meeting and the decision to go with Monitor (kerosene) heating verses the other alternative heating options].

 How do I get approval to make a modification to my unit, which requires any type of change to the building exterior, no matter how minor?